jtsextonMITRE/nccoe-tls-visibility/source/D_Architecture.rst

-- **Key Governance Platform:** Security module performing storage and distribution of ephemeral session keys and associated flow identification data provided by the B&I device for later use by a passive decrypt device working on captured encrypted traffic.
+- **Key Governance Platform:** Security module performing storage and distribution of ephemeral session keys and associated flow identification data provided by the B&I device for later use by a passive decryption device working on captured encrypted traffic.

 - **TLS Server:** Counterparty for encrypted traffic that generates session keys, negotiates encryption protocols, and connects to the